-When purchasing an EHR from a large vendor, customers receive all the modules from this vendor, both the good modules as well as the bad ones. Сhoosing such a system is always a compromise as no single system can satisfy all user requirements.
+When purchasing an electronic health record (EHR) from a large vendor, you receive all the modules - the good modules as well as the bad ones. Сhoosing a system like this is always a compromise since no single health information system or technology can satisfy all user requirements in a healthcare organization.

-Health Samurai joined the FHIR community in its early days and made a reference implementation of the FHIR server targeting hospital-scale production environments.
-This implementation of the HL7 FHIR server is called Fhirbase.
-Fhirbase is built on top of the most advanced open source database — Postgresql.
-In fact, Health Samurai collaborates with Postgresql’s core developers to provide production quality storage for FHIR resources.
+We joined the FHIR community back in 2012, and made a reference implementation of the HL7 FHIR server for hospital-scale production environments.
+This implementation of the HL7 FHIR server is called FHIRbase, and FHIRbase is built on top of the most advanced open source database — PostgreSQL.
+We collaborated directly with PostgreSQL’s core developers to build this production-quality storage for FHIR resources.

-Health Samurai is just starting its new campaign but has already created a great foundation for the future platform.
-The transition from monolithic architectural systems to platforms and app stores may take some time, but this inevitable transition is already well underway globally and Health Samurai with their solutions is one of the forces that leading it.
+The HL7 FHIR standard is just starting its journey, but already has a great foundation of open source products available for building future health information platforms.
+The transition from monolithic architectural systems to platforms and app stores may take time, but this inevitable transition is already well underway globally.
+We’re happy to be standing behind a healthcare data interoperability standard that will be here to stay.